ctkelley/MultiPrecisionArrays.jl/README.md

 # MultiPrecisionArrays.jl v0.1.3

-##  v0.1.3 will have new features but no breaking changes from v0.1.2, the current release.
+##  v0.1.3 will have better performance but no breaking changes from v0.1.2, the current release.
+Performance fix in the works.
+The termination criteria will change and I will add some options to make it more/less expensive.
+Computing __opnorm(A,Inf)__ for the termination criteria costs as much as a couple IR iterations

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)